IIITLucknowSWEngg/CSAICSABTeam011/SRS.md

 - Date range
 ### 5.4 Reorder:

-- Allow users to reorder products directly from their order history.
+- Allow Shopkeepers to reorder products directly from their order history.
 ### 5.5 Cancel Order:

-- Users can cancel an order if it's still in a "Processing" state.
+- Shopkeepers can cancel an order if it's still in a "Processing" state.
  ###  For Vendors:
 ### 5.7 View Sales History: